Radosław Wojtaszek: Chess career

 In 2014, he won for the second time the Polish Championship.

 In January 2015, Wojtaszek took part in Tata Steel Masters tournament in Wijk aan Zee, finishing ninth out of 14 players.
 He scored 5½/13 and was the only player to have defeated World Chess Champion Magnus Carlsen as well as the world's second highest rated player, Fabiano Caruana.
 In July 2015, he placed second in the Biel Grandmaster Tournament scoring 6/10.

 In April 2016, he won the Polish Championship for the third time, scoring 6½/9.

 In July 2017, Wojtaszek won the Dortmund tournament, scoring 4½ out of 7, ahead of players like Vladimir Kramnik and Maxime Vachier-Lagrave.
 He was unbeaten in that tournament, winning games against Wang Yue and Liviu-Dieter Nisipeanu (both with white pieces).

 In April 2018, he participated in the fifth edition of Shamkir Chess, finishing fifth with a score of 4½/9 (+1–1=7).

 In October 2018, his team AVE Novy Bor finished second at the 34th European Chess Club Cup held in Porto Carras, Greece.
 Wojtaszek drew against Magnus Carlsen, among others.
 In the same month, he also won the Chess.com Isle of Man International tournament with a score 7/9 after a play-off match against Arkadij Naiditsch.

 In 2019, he qualified for the FIDE Grand Prix for the first time.
 His best result was at the Moscow tournament.
 In the first round he knocked out Shakhriyar Mamedyarov then Peter Svidler in the quarterfinals to progress to the semifinals.
 Here he was defeated by Ian Nepomniachtchi in tie-breaks, who won in the fourth rapid game, after the first three encounters finished drawn.
 In Hamburg and Jerusalem, he was knocked out in the first round by Alexander Grischuk and Dmitry Andreikin respectively.

 In 2020, Wojtaszek won the Biel Chess Festival.
 The tournament format consisted of 28 games in various time controls (7 classical, 7 rapid and 14 blitz) competing against seven other highly ranked grandmasters.
 The final standings had him on 37 points, half a point ahead of second place Pentala Harikrishna.

 Through February and March 2022, Wojtaszek played in the FIDE Grand Prix 2022 as a replacement.
 In the first leg and only leg in which he played, he tied for first with Richárd Rapport in Pool B with a 3.5/6 result in the classical format, and then going on to lose 0.5/2 in rapid tiebreakers.
 He finished the tournament with four points.

 In 2023, he won silver medal in the Polish Chess Championship.
-In May 2024, in Rzeszów he won in Polish Chess Championship.
+In May 2024, he won the Polish Chess Championship in Rzeszów.